CPMpy/cpmpy/docs/how_to_debug.md

 - the CPMpy library
 - the solver

-coincidentally, they are ordered from most likely to least likely.
+Coincidentally, they are ordered from most likely to least likely.
 So let's start at the bottom.

 If you don't have a bug yet, but are curious, here is some general advise from expert modeller [Håkan Kjellerstrand](http://www.hakank.org/):
 - Test the model early and often.
 This makes it easier to detect problems in the model.